-You have to hold a degree in fields such as biology, biochemistry, biophysics, bioinformatics, bioengineering, pharmacology, neuroscience, medical biology or a related field.
+You have to hold a degree in fields such as biology, biochemistry, biophysics, bioinformatics, bioengineering, pharmacology, neuroscience, medical biology or a related area.
 Furthermore, you must have gained sufficient research experience during your studies.
-Every application will be examined for eligibility on a case-to-case basis.
+Individual applications will be examined for eligibility on a case-to-case basis.

 Please indicate "not applicable".

-You will take part a structured curriculum, including lecture series, journal clubs, retreats and intensive training in scientific and soft skills as well as a personalized career mentoring programme.
-Furthermore, you will have access to a yearly travel grant of €1,000 for conference/summer school visits.
-Moreover, you will develop skills outside of offical moduls such as event organization including practise in fundraising and inviting as well as interacting with internationally reknown guest speakers.
-Being part of the CGA, you can not only rely on the highly effective Coordination Office but also on the supportive CGA network consisting of your classmates, senior students and alumni!
-Besides being able to interact with highly talented students from numerous countries, classes and social events such as a regulars' table bring together students working on different research topics which tremendously facilitates networking and starting collaborations.
+You will take part a structured curriculum, including lecture series, journal clubs, retreats and intensive and exclusive training in scientific and soft skills as well as a personalised career mentoring programme.
+Furthermore, you will have access to a yearly travel grant of €1,000 for conferences.
+You will develop skills outside of official modules such as event organisation including practice in fundraising and inviting as well as interacting with internationally renowned guest speakers.
+Being part of the CGA, you cannot only rely on the support of the Coordination Office but also on the CGA network consisting of your classmates, senior students and alumni!
+Besides being able to interact with highly talented students from various countries, classes and social events such as a regulars' table bring together students working on different research topics which tremendously facilitates networking and starting collaborations.

-The German doctorate enjoys an outstanding reputation worldwide due to its long scientific tradition and excellent infrastructure for research work.
+The German doctorate enjoys an outstanding reputation worldwide due to its long scientific tradition and an excellent infrastructure for research work in Germany.
 Not only does Germany offer state-of-the-art technology and well-equipped research institutions but is also known as "Land of ideas" with a high standard of living.
 Find more information here.

 Find out more about the vibrant city life in Cologne here.